ElektraInitiative/libelektra/src/plugins/spec/README.md

 The basic functionality of the plugin is to just copy (using `keyCopyMeta()` so we don't waste memory) the metadata of spec keys to all matching (as described above) keys in other namespaces.
 This ensures that other plugins can do their work as expected, without manually setting metadata on every key.
-If any metakey we want to copy already exists on the target key (with a different value), this causes a
+If a metakey on a target key already exists with different value, it gets overridden.
-`collision` conflict.

 In addition to the basic functionality, the plugin does some validation itself.

 ### Default Values

-If a spec key has the metakey `default` set and the key does not exist in other namespaces, we create a special (cascading) key that will be found by `ksLookup`.
+If a spec key has the metakey `default` set and the key does not exist in other namespaces, we create a key in the `default:/` namespace.
 This key has the `default` value as its value.
 We also copy over metadata as always.

-A similar procedure takes place for `assign/condition`, but in this case, we don't set the value of the key.
-We only create it and copy metadata.

 ### Required Keys

 If a spec key has the metakey `require` (the value of this metakey is irrelevant and ignored), we ensure that this key exists in at least one other namespace, i.e. it can be found using a cascading `ksLookup`.
-If the key cannot be found, this causes a `missing` conflict.
+If the key cannot be found, this causes an `error`.

 ### Array Size Validation